-Other top balance transfer cards include BankAmericard® Credit Card (this card is not currently available on CardRatings), Discover it®- 18 Month Balance Transfer Offer, Citi® Diamond Preferred® Card- 21 Month Balance Transfer Offer, Barclaycard Ring™ Mastercard® and the PenFed Promise Visa® Card.
+Other top balance transfer cards include BankAmericard® Credit Card (this card is not currently available on CardRatings), Discover it® - 18 Month Balance Transfer Offer, Citi® Diamond Preferred® Card- 21 Month Balance Transfer Offer, Barclaycard Ring™ Mastercard® and the PenFed Promise Visa® Card.
 Although all of these cards are great offers, your specific needs can make one offer a better choice for you.

-Chase Slate® is currently offering a 0% Intro APR on purchases and balance transfers for 15 months.
+Chase Slate® is currently offering a 0 percent Intro APR on purchases and balance transfers for 15 months.
 What sets this card apart from the pack is the lack of balance-transfer fee – $0 Intro Fee on Transfers made within 60 days of Account Opening.
-After that, the fee is either $10 or 5 percent of the amount of each transfer, whichever is greater.
-It is the only card on the market with both a long zero-percent introductory balance-transfer rate and a $0 introductory balance transfer fee offer.
+After that, the fee is either $5 or 5 percent of the amount of each transfer, whichever is greater.
+It among the few cards on the market with both a long 0 percent introductory balance-transfer rate and a $0 introductory balance transfer fee offer.
 On the other hand, if you lack the ability to pay off your balance within 15 months, the interest may more than offset the balance-transfer fee, so the Citi Simplicity® Card - No Late Fees Ever may be a better choice for you.

-Barclaycard Ring™ MasterCard® and PenFed Promise Visa® Card are both suited for those who need more time to pay on their balance transfer.
+Barclaycard Ring™ Mastercard® and PenFed Promise Visa® Card are both suited for those who need more time to pay on their balance transfer.
 Each card offers a low ongoing rate, based upon your creditworthiness, and no balance transfer fee.
-However, neither have a zero-percent intro APR balance-transfer offer at this time (15 months for transfers made within the first 45 days).
+However, only the Barclaycard Ring™ Mastercard® offers a 0-percent intro APR balance-transfer offer at this time (15 months for transfers made within the first 45 days).

 Just because this card features no late fees and no penalty rate doesn't mean you can let your bill-paying routine fall apart.
 Like any credit card, you'll get your privileges revoked if you fail to make more than a few monthly minimum payments over the course of the year.
 However, if you're on a payroll cycle that doesn't always match your monthly due date, Citi Simplicity® Card - No Late Fees Ever's flexibility can keep you from racking up extra finance charges and service fees.